Charles Wilkes: West Indies Squadron

 As Commander of the West Indies Squadron, Wilkes repeatedly complained of having an insufficient force.
 Though he had a degree of success in the capture of blockade runners, he drew criticism for failing in his primary task: the capture of the commerce raiders CSS Alabama and CSS Florida.
 He also repeatedly exacerbated diplomatic relations with the British, Spanish, Dutch, French, Danish and Mexican provincial governments through his high-handed actions.
 In violation of international law regarding belligerent nations, he set up coal depots on a number of neutral islands, consequently being sighted lingering outside neutral ports.
 The British, in particular, accused him of establishing blockades off the ports of Nassau and St. George's, suspicious that he had been sent to intentionally insult them.
 The French also accused him of blockading Martinique.

 Wilkes justified his actions by suggesting the ports were tantamount to operational bases for blockade runners.
 His capture of such ships as the Peterhoff, Dolphin, Springbok, and Victor resulted in diplomatic objections explicitly directed against Wilkes' quality of leadership.
 In June 1863 he was recalled from the West Indies.
-Wilkes' failure to capture the assigned Confederate commerce raiders certainly was a factor for his recall, as was his retention of the USS Vanderbilt for use as his flagship rather than perusing the assignment to hunt down the CSS Alabama.
+Wilkes' failure to capture the assigned Confederate commerce raiders certainly was a factor for his recall, as was his detention of the USS Vanderbilt for use as his flagship, overriding her commander's specific orders to hunt down the CSS Alabama off the coast of Brazil.
 As significant as these points were, his removal from command seemed to be the never-ending stream of complaints over his actions coming from neutral nations.